Qira County: Geography

 The northern part of Qira County is made up of sand dunes and ends in a straight line drawn in the Taklamakan Desert that forms part of the boundary between Hotan Prefecture and Aksu Prefecture.
 The area is between 1500 m and 1800 m above sea level.

 Oasis areas occupy 2.9% of the total area of the county.
 The oasis areas along China National Highway 315 include the Qira County county seat area, Gulahma and Damiku.
 Qaka, Ulughsay, Nur, Bostan and Kunyu's small exclaves in Qira County are located close to the Kunlun Mountains.

 The southern part of Qira County is mountainous with an average elevation of 3200 m above sea level.
 The upper reaches of the White Jade River (Yurung Kash), which provide water for Hotan (Khotan), are found in the Kunlun Mountains of southern Qira County.
 Mountain passes in the area include Mandar Kol Dawan, Shalgon Dawan, Kuchkash Bulak Dawan, and Art Dawan.
 One of the prominent mountains in the county is Muztag (K5, Wu-lu-ko Ho Shan, Mo-shih Shan, Mu-shih Shan, Muztagh Jilga; 慕士山, 木斯山) which is 7282 m above sea level.
 The meltwater from this mountain creates the Qira River (Cele River, Ts'e-lo Ho; 策勒河) which flows through Qaka into the Qira county seat.

 In the mid-20th century, camping grounds in the sparsely populated southern mountainous area of the county included Chotma, Yangi kan, Zaiuk, Yaskako Tagh, Mandar Chap, and Chumik.

 Climate

 Administrative divisions

-Qira County includes two towns and six townships and one other area:
+Qira County includes two towns and six townships :